-One of Washington D.C.'s newest monuments, the National World War II Memorial honors the 16 million who served in the armed forces during the war and the 400,000 Americans that died in a war that worldwide claimed more than 70 million casualties.
+One of Washington D.C.'s newest monuments, the National World War II Memorial honors the 16 million who served in the armed forces during the war and the 400,000 Americans who died in a war that worldwide claimed more than 70 million casualties.

 Surrounded by two of Washington D.C.'s most notable structures - the Washington Monument and Lincoln Memorial - the National World War II Memorial was dedicated in May 2004.
 Operated by the National Park Service, it was designed to be "a monument to the spirit, sacrifice, and commitment of the American people to the common defense of the nation and to the broader causes of peace